Home » Garden » The Best Treatment for Poison Ivy

 Clothing

-When hiking or working in the garden, I strongly recommended wearing long sleeves, long pants, socks, sneakers and completely cover as much skin as possible to protect yourself from poison ivy exposure.
+When hiking or working in the garden, I strongly recommend wearing long sleeves, long pants, socks, and garden boots you can scrub off.
+Completely cover as much skin as possible to protect yourself from poison ivy exposure.

 So cover up!